The University of Bremen is particularly strong in these five key research areas.

 Careers in Academia

-Career paths in academia are diverse.
-The path to becoming a professor or obtaining tenure in academia can be through a position as a research assistant, a junior professor, the head of a Junior Research Group or a position in a third-party funded project.
+The path to becoming a professor or obtaining tenure in academia can be through a position as a research assistant, a junior professor, the head of a Junior Research Group, or a position in a third-party funded project.
 In addition to the professorship career path, the University of Bremen also offers a career path to Senior Lecturer and Senior Researcher.
-Here you will find information about the various career options after completing a doctorate and the support offered by the University of Bremen.
+Here you will find information about the various career phases and the support offered by the University of Bremen.

 more

 Over 2,000 doctoral students from Germany and abroad make a vital contribution to the University of Bremen’s research strength.
-The University offers young researchers an attractive framework for doctoral projects in its faculties and institutes, graduate programs and non-university research institutions which are part of the U Bremen Research Alliance.
-Information for doctoral candidates can be found on the BYRD pages
+The University offers young researchers an attractive framework for doctoral projects in its faculties and institutes, graduate programs and non-university research institutions, which are part of the U Bremen Research Alliance.
+Information for doctoral candidates can be found on the BYRD site.

 more